fluxcd/flux2/docs/release/flux.md

 ## Release cadence

-Flux is at least released at the same rate as Kubernetes, following their cadence of three minor releases per year.
+Flux is _at least_ released at the same rate as Kubernetes, following their cadence of three minor releases per year.
 After each Kubernetes minor release, the CLI and all controllers are tested against the latest Kubernetes version and are released approximately two weeks after Kubernetes.
 The newly released Flux version offers support for Kubernetes N-2 minor versions.

+It is worth noting that in certain scenarios where project dependencies are not in sync with the Kubernetes version or conflicts arise, this two-week timeframe may prove insufficient, requiring additional time to address the issues appropriately.

 Flux may have more than three minor releases per year if maintainers decide to ship a new feature or optimization ahead of schedule.